corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

+**Panic behavior isn't the only runtime failure mode you need to worry about.**

 ## Panic Hooks Are Your Last Line of Defense

 Now that you understand how panics work, let's talk about observability.

 When things go wrong, you want to know about it.
-But by default, Rust panics just print to stderr and disappear into the void.
+But by default, Rust panics just print to `stderr` and disappear into the void.
 In production systems, that's not so great.

-What you need is structured logging, crash reporting, and/or centralized failure handling, and that's where panic hooks come in.
+You might prefer crash reporting, and/or centralized failure handling, and that's where panic hooks come in.
 A panic hook is a function that gets called whenever a panic occurs, giving you a chance to handle it before the program terminates or unwinds.
+It's your last line of defense to log, report, or clean up before the inevitable.

+### Example Panic Hooks

+Here's a simple example of setting a panic hook:

 ```rust
 use std::panic;